SalonenAntti/LSTM-Modeling/README.md

 Follow these steps to set up on run the project:

-1. Clone the Repository
+**1. Clone the Repository**
 - Clone the GitHub repository to your local machine:

   git clone https://github.com/yourusername/your-repository.git
   cd your-repository

-2. Install Jupyter Notebook
+**2. Install Jupyter Notebook**
 - If you don’t have Jupyter Notebook installed, you can install it using pip:

   pip install notebook

-3. Install R
+**3. Install R**

 - Download and install R from the CRAN website

-4. Install Required R Packages and IRkernel
+**4. Install Required R Packages and IRkernel**

 - Open R and install the necessary packages including the IRkernel, which allows       Jupyter to run R code:

   install.packages(c("IRkernel", "keras3", "tidyverse", "cluster", "dtw",             "dtwclust")) IRkernel::installspec(user = FALSE)

+**5. Run Jupyter Notebook**

+- Start Jupyter Notebook from the terminal

+  "jupyter notebook"

+**6. Open and Run Notebooks**

+- In Jupyter Notebook, navigate to the .ipynb file in your project directory and       open it.
+- Select the R kernel for the notebook (Kernel > Change kernel > R).

+**7. Follow instructions of the Notebook**

+- Follow the instructions in the Jupyter Notebook to download and preprocess the       data as needed for the analysis.
+- Adjust any model parameters and hyperparameters as specified in the notebook to      fit your analysis requirements.